 Campbell’s earliest experiences on stage include panto productions his father directed for the Association for Scottish Traditions and Arts, as well as the role of Nick in Herb Gardner’s A Thousand Clowns for his mother’s theatre company.
 He got his professional start at sixteen with a role in the Canadian series Degrassi High and then picked up supporting roles in various TV movies shooting in Toronto.

-More recent projects include the role of Bobby Warner on the daytime drama All My Children and starring in the 2004 short musical film, Pretty Dead Girl.
-It had its debut at the Sundance Film Festival and has played to numerous festivals around the world.
+He had the role of Bobby Warner on the daytime drama All My Children and starred in the 2004 short musical film, Pretty Dead Girl.
+It had its debut at the Sundance Film Festival and played at numerous festivals around the world.

 Campbell is often recognized for his role as Gabe in the Fine Line Features hit comedy Trick, co-starring Tori Spelling and J. P. Pitoc.
 He also starred opposite Stockard Channing in The Piano Man’s Daughter, a film on which Whoopie Goldberg served as executive producer.
 Other film credits include: Thank You Good Night, Cold Hearts, Next Time, Family Conversation and Too Smooth, which Campbell co-produced and acted in with his younger sister, Neve Campbell.

 In 2000, Campbell worked on two major projects for FOX – Darren Starr`s The $treet and the animated series Max Steel, for which he provided the title character`s voice.
 He has also been seen in Seventh Heaven, Aaron Spelling`s Malibu Shores, and several movies-of-the-week including: Picture Perfect for ABC, City Boy for FOX, and Cruel Justice, I’ve Been Waiting For You and Seduced by Madness for NBC.